Alfred to Elizabeth II

 The Duchy of Lancaster estate, a portfolio of land, property and assets, is held in trust for the monarch and worth around £348 million.
 She also owns properties privately that have never been valued, including Sandringham House, Balmoral Castle reputedly worth £160 million and the Castle of Mey.
-Her personal art collection is worth at least £10 billion, and she owns personal jewellery owns personal jewellery and a large stamp collection built up
+Her investment portfolio personal art collection is worth at least £2 million, and she owns personal jewellery and a large stamp collection built up